Crimestoppers UK

+Crimestoppers logo including the service phone number and anonymity guarantee.

 Crimestoppers UK, also known as the Crimestoppers Trust, is a charity independent of the police in the United Kingdom.
 Inspired by the American organization of the same name, it operates an anonymous online form and phone service tip line.

 The service is available twenty-four hours a day, all year round, with all information received sanitised to protect the anonymity of the service users before being disseminated to the relevant authorities.
 Crimestoppers works with commercial and third-sector partners to share advice on keeping safe for individuals and communities.

 History

 Crime Stoppers was founded in 1976 in Albuquerque, New Mexico, United States.
 Six years later, Detective Inspector Mike Cole of Norfolk Constabulary learnt about the scheme on a police visit to Peoria, Illinois.
 Impressed with Crime Stoppers, Cole presented a report to his supervisors, who gave their approval for a Norfolk scheme.
 Jim Carter, the manager of the local Woolworths, subsequently received a letter from Chief Superintendent Peter Howse asking for support.
 Carter became a co-founder.

 During the 1985 London riots, Keith Blakelock was murdered at the Broadwater Farm Estate in London and the police appealed for information, stating that people knew who had been responsible but were frightened of coming forward.
 This led to the founding of the Community Action Trust (CAT) by Michael Ashcroft and his business colleagues in 1988.
 The CAT was a phone line where people called and anonymously provided information about crime, which was then forwarded to the police.

 The CAT was renamed Crimestoppers Trust in 1995; by then it had expanded to cover the whole of the UK.

 Since Crimestoppers began in 1988, it reports that it has received more than 2.2 million actionable calls, resulting in more than 151,000 arrests and charges, more than £139 million worth of stolen goods recovered and more than £367 million worth of illegal drugs seized.